hashicorp/terraform-aws-terraform-enterprise-eks-hvd/README.md

    >📝 Note: You can get the value of your AWS load balancer controller IRSA role ARN from the `aws_lb_controller_irsa_role_arn` Terraform output (if `create_aws_lb_controller_irsa` was `true`).

-   >📝 Note: If you chose EKS Pod Identity, omit the `--set serviceACcount.annotations` option.
+   >📝 Note: If you chose EKS Pod Identity, omit the `--set serviceAccount.annotations` option.

 9. Create the Kubernetes namespace for TFE: